Quicklist: Types of Fireplaces

 2. Free-Standing Fireplace

-A free-standing fireplace is a great alternative to a traditional open-hearth fireplace.
+A free-standing option is a great alternative to a traditional open-hearth fireplace.

 They usually include a mantel and are designed to mimic the looks of a traditional built-in fireplace.